Thomas-Nguyen12/ATAC-Seq-Pipeline/README.md

-# ATAC-Seq-Pipeline
+# ATAC-Seq-Pipeline Overview
-This project aims to create a pipeline for Differential Chromatin Accessibility analysis using ATAC-Seq.
+This project aims to create a pipeline for ATAC-Seq Differential Chromatin Accessibility analysis as part of my MScR in Biomolecular Science (Bioinformatics).
+This project uses both UNIX and R scripting languages depending on the tools/packages required.
+Hopefully, this tool will be useful to those needing Bioinformatic analysis of their ATAC-Seq experiment.

+# Introduction

 ATAC-Seq is a method to identify regions of open chromatin (DNA + histone molecules) across the genome.
+ATAC-Seq has been involved in studies investigating transcriptional regulators within autism (Fazel Darbandi et al., 2024) and Enhancer elements in the Placenta (Abdulghani, Jain and Tuteja, 2019), and as such, has major applications towards understanding development and disease

 ![image](https://github.com/user-attachments/assets/6b1cd157-c989-42ed-996e-b6d9a320b5a6)
 _Figure 1: ATAC-Seq schematic.
 Tn5 Tranposases cleave open DNA and simultaneously attach barcode sequencing primers in a process known as tagmentation.
 DNA libraries are then sequenced using next-generation sequencing technologies such as Illumina and subject to Bioinformatic Analysis (Dillinger, 2021)_